fnproject/tutorials/ruby/intro/README.md

 folder name.
 We'll see this come into play later on.

 ### Other Function Files
-The `fn init` command generated two other files.
+The `fn init` command generated one other file.

 * `Gemfile` --  specifies all the dependencies for your Ruby function.
-* `test.json` -- a test file that is used to test your function.
-It defines an input and the output of the function and helps to identify if the function works correctly or not.
-Function testing is not covered in this tutorial.

 ## Deploy Your First Function